-- (a) Whether in or out of the building the children must be always supervised, and the appropriate EYFS / Ofsted child ratios should always be maintained as a minimum (staff: child); Babies 1:3, Toddlers 1:4, Pre-School 1:8.
-New ratio comes into effect for toddlers from September 2023 1,5 - (b) Children must be escorted to the toilet (never send them alone) and monitored from either within the bathroom or from the hallway area making sure they receive any assistance they might ask for specifically with any toilet needs or washing of hands. - (c) Children must be supervised whilst eating and must be always monitored until all food has been eaten/removed. - (d) Supervision should be given when children are using any of the climbing equipment where they are effectively playing above ground level. - (e) Child Signing in/out records should be always kept accurately throughout the day on both arrival and departure. - (f) Sleeping children should be supervised and checked regularly every 10 minutes and the sleep rota signed to confirm the check has happened.
+- (a) Whether in or out of the building the children must be always supervised, and the appropriate EYFS / Ofsted child ratios should always be maintained as a minimum (staff: child); Babies 1:3, Toddlers 1:5, Pre-School 1:8. - (b) Children must be escorted to the toilet (never send them alone) and monitored from either within the bathroom or from the hallway area making sure they receive any assistance they might ask for specifically with any toilet needs or washing of hands. - (c) Children must be supervised whilst eating and must be always monitored until all food has been eaten/removed. - (d) Supervision should be given when children are using any of the climbing equipment where they are effectively playing above ground level. - (e) Child Signing in/out records should be always kept accurately throughout the day on both arrival and departure. - (f) Sleeping children should be supervised and checked regularly every 10 minutes and the sleep rota signed to confirm the check has happened.